SteveHongDev/swiftui-app-practice/README.md

 # swiftui-app-practice

 ## Overview
-- Prepare for SwiftUI Developer
+- Prepare for iOS Developer
 - Make apps using SwiftUI
 - Not only follow the course, but understand lines of code

 ## Description
-- Chapter 1: WeSplit
+- Project 1: WeSplit
   - Learn the basics of SwiftUI
-- Chapter 2: GuessTheFlag
+- Project 2: Guess the Flag
   - Stacks, images, and alerts
-- Chapter 3: ViewsAndModifiers
+- Project 3: Views and Modifiers
   - Swift's rendering system
-- Chapter 4: BetterRest
+- Project 4: BetterRest
   - Use maching learning (CreateML, CoreML)
-- Chapter 5: WordScramble
+- Project 5: Word Scramble
   - Build a letter rearranging game with List
-- Chapter 6: Animation
+- Project 6: Animation
   - Spruce up your UI with springs, bounces, and more
-- Chapter 7: iExpense
+- Project 7: iExpense
   - Bring in a second view with this expense tracking app
-- Chapter 8: MoonShot
+- Project 8: MoonShot
   - Teach users about space history with scroll views, Codable, and more
-- Chapter 9: Drawing
+- Project 9: Drawing
   - Use shapes, paths, colors, and more to create custom art for app
-- Chapter 10: Cupcake Corner
+- Project 10: Cupcake Corner
   - Build an app that sends and receives JSON from the internet
-- Chapter 11: Bookworm
+- Project 11: Bookworm
   - Use Core Data to build an app that tracks books you like
-- Chapter 12: Core Data
+- Project 12: Core Data
   - Take an in-depth tour of how SwiftUI and Core Data work together